 The Affordable Care Act (ACA), or Obamacare, was signed into law in 2010.
 The law represented a major overhaul of the U.S. healthcare system and included multiple provisions that affect families with young children:

-- A mandate that most people will have to purchase health insurance by January 1, 2014, or face a fine.
-To make it easier for people to afford health insurance, the federal government in partnership with private insurers set up exchanges where people can shop for approved plans.
+- To make it easier for people to afford health insurance, the federal government in partnership with private insurers set up exchanges where people can shop for approved plans.
 Depending on your family income, many people will qualify for federal subsidies to help underwrite the cost of insurance.

 - Insurance companies must insure all people with pre-existing conditions.